 Last, Windows now has a beefier photo management app for Windows 10, called Microsoft Photos.
 It allows for much of the same features available in the other tools mentioned, like minor photo editing capabilities, organization, and the ability to preview your photos.

 Do you have some old photos that you want to include, but they were taken with a *gasp* film camera?
 It’s not hard to scan in your photos these days.
-Scanners are incredibly cheap (~$60, can go up drastically for more professional grade scanners), and if necessary the one you have on your all in one printer can get the job done in a pinch.
+Scanners are incredibly cheap (~$60, can go up drastically for more professional grade scanners), and if necessary the one you have on your all-in-one photo printer for photographers can get the job done in a pinch.
 All in one printers with scanners generally are a lower quality: color fidelity is lower, can’t scan at higher DPI’s (Dots Per Inch), and if the image isn’t completely flat on the scanner bed, image distortion and fuzziness can occur (I.E. your photo is stored inside of a book).

 Another option is to take digital photos of your printed photos.
 You just need your digital camera or smartphone, good lighting, and a tripod.
 If you don’t have a good light setup for photography, taking photos outside or in a room with lots of natural light works wonderfully.
 Do not leave these old photos outside or in sunlight for any longer than needed, as these photos could easily be damaged by sunlight.